 High school and college transcripts must demonstrate successful completion of the University of North Carolina Minimum Course Requirements; grades and standardized test scores (SAT, ACT and TOEFL) are used in making an holistic assessment of the candidate's readiness for the demands of the college degree program.

 Notification of applicable transfer credit, Advanced Placement or International Baccalaureate credit will be made during the orientation period, when course planning for the year occurs.
 These credits are officially awarded subsequent to the successful completion of one term at UNCSA.

 AP Score Reporting

-The Division of Liberal Arts grants six semester hours of college credit for a minimum score of 3 or higher on those AP tests which fit the requirements of UNCSA’s bachelor’s degrees.
-Certain newer AP tests grant only three hours of credit.
+The Division of Liberal Arts grants college credit for a minimum score of 3 or higher on those AP tests which fit the requirements of UNCSA’s bachelor’s degrees.

-To receive credit, students need to have an original score report sent directly to the UNCSA college division, CEEB # 5512.
+To receive credit, students need to have an original score report sent directly to the UNCSA Division of Liberal Arts, CEEB # 5512.
 Students will need their Social Security number and the location, month, and year of the test.
 Requests should be sent to:

 P.O.
 Box 6671